Jeffrey Epstein dead in apparent suicide

 Jeffrey Epstein, a financier and registered sex offender accused of sex trafficking female minors, is dead in an apparent suicide at Manhattan's Metropolitan Correctional Center.

-The latest: Law enforcement officials said Epstein, 66, hanged himself and was found Saturday morning at roughly 7:30 am.
-On July 23, "Epstein was found passed out in his jail cell with marks on his neck," per the New York Times.
-Officials had been investigating whether Epstein tried to kill himself in July or was assaulted by other inmates in federal prison.
+The latest: Law enforcement officials said Epstein, 66, hanged himself and was found in his jail cell on Saturday morning at roughly 7:30 am.
+Attorney General Bill Barr asked the inspector general to open an additional investigation into Epstein's death, as the FBI conducts an investigation of its own.
+Officials investigated a previous suicide attempt in July.

-- As of Saturday, it was unclear whether Epstein was under suicide watch following the July incident, per the NYT.
+- Epstein was under extra security in a special unit of the Metropolitan Correctional Center, but not under suicide watch, a prison official told the Times.

-- Epstein's first court appearance was July 31, where a federal judge set a tentative trial date for his sex-trafficking case for mid-2020.
+- Epstein's first court appearance was July 31, wherein a federal judge set a tentative trial date for his sex-trafficking case for mid-2020.

-"I am angry Jeffrey Epstein won't have to face his survivors of his abuse in court.
-We have to live with the scars of his actions for the rest of our lives, while he will never face the consequences of the crimes he committed, the pain and the trauma he caused so many people.
-Epstein is gone, but justice must still be served.
-I hope the authorities will pursue and prosecute his accomplices and enablers, and ensure redress for his victims."— Jennifer Araoz, one of Epstein's accusers, who said she was sexually assaulted by him in 2002, when she was 15.
+"Today’s events are disturbing, and we are deeply aware of their potential to present yet another hurdle to giving Epstein’s many victims their day in Court.
+To those brave young women who have already come forward and to the many others who have yet to do so, let me reiterate that we remain committed to standing for you, and our investigation of the conduct charged in the Indictment – which included a conspiracy count – remains ongoing."— Manhattan U.S. Attorney Geoffrey S. Berman, in a statement on Saturday

-Background: Epstein was accused of sex trafficking minors, witness tampering and paying underage girls hundreds of dollars to engage in sexual acts.
-He also allegedly asked them to recruit others for his use.
+The backdrop: Epstein was accused of sex trafficking minors, witness tampering and paying underage girls hundreds of dollars to engage in sexual acts.
+He also allegedly asked them to recruit others.

 The National Suicide Prevention Lifeline (1-800-273-8255) provides 24/7, free and confidential support for anyone in distress, in addition to prevention and crisis resources.
 Also available for online chat.

-Note: Editor's note: This story has been updated to reflect that Epstein was not on suicide watch at the time of his death.